 The last words my Grandpa spoke to me

 When I was growing up, my Grandma and Grandpa from my Dad’s side lived in Tennessee.
 They were warm and sweet.
 They had those Southern accents that sound like love and make you feel right at home.
 I flew from California to visit their small town with its small church and nothing much else a few summers.
 My Grandma would take me to VBS, and give me lots of hugs.
 I think I felt like everything could be okay in the world during those times.
 In the center of one of my Grandma’s hugs might be the safest and most loved I ever felt growing up.
-When I was staying with them, I could just be a kid.
+When I was staying with them, I was just a kid.

 My Grandpa I remember with a big, handsome smile on his face.
 He laughed often when I was around and didn’t take himself too seriously.
 I felt loved by him even though I didn’t see him often.
 As I grew up, I became more distant from them.
 They lived far away and I didn’t reach out or try to close the gap.
 I was consumed by the life and things and people in front of me, and didn’t think to love my grandparents.